thaocaoHPzbook/RNAseq_project/Analysis.md

 Compare this report with the initial raw-read QC report to verify the improvement in **Adapter Content** and **Per base sequence quality** before proceeding to read mapping.
 <img width="1823" height="1094" alt="image" src="https://github.com/user-attachments/assets/2a6f1fdf-e34a-4d55-9659-e190d59cec25" />

+## Read duplication and deduplication

+High sequence duplication can be observed in RNA-seq data because transcripts are expressed at very different abundance levels.
+Highly expressed genes may naturally generate many identical or near-identical reads.

+Therefore, a high **Sequence Duplication Level** in FastQC does not necessarily indicate a technical problem.

+For standard bulk RNA-seq data, **deduplication is generally not recommended unless there is a clear technical reason to do so**, such as:

+- strong evidence of PCR over-amplification,
+- a library preparation protocol specifically designed for duplicate removal,
+- or the presence of UMI (Unique Molecular Identifier) information.

+Without UMI or other supporting evidence, identical reads cannot be reliably distinguished between true biological signal and PCR duplicates.
+Removing them may bias gene expression estimates, especially for highly expressed transcripts.

+For this workflow, no deduplication step is performed unless a specific technical issue is identified.